 Tall And True is an online showcase and forum for writers, readers and publishers.

 It's tempting to forget this year's birthday, too, but I won't!
 Like 2003, I spent it surrounded by my favourite people and dog (albeit in lockdown).
-Unlike in 2006, I blew out my birthday candles without 'help'.
-But there were socially-distanced well-wishes from family and friends.
+But unlike 2006, I blew out my birthday candles without 'help'.
+However, there were socially-distanced well-wishes from family and friends.
 And my son gave me more great books to read.

 I have another reason for not writing off this year: my son turns eighteen in June.
 It's forty years since my eighteenth.
 I've still got the polished wood card from that day, with the well-wishes of family and friends written inside.